Who Is This Credit Card Best For?

 By the same token, if you’ve got good credit, you should consider the Sam’s Club Mastercard instead.
 This alternative can be used anywhere that accepts Mastercard, and it offers cash back on each dollar you spend.

 Just keep in mind that you must be a Sam’s Club member to apply for either card, and if your membership is suspended or canceled for any reason, you won’t be able to use it.
-The minimum cost to join the warehouse club is $45 a year.
+The minimum cost to join is $45 a year.

 Doesn't require good credit